USDA Loan Eligibility Map 2023CASAPLORERTrusted & Transparent

 - Residency Status - The individual taking out the USDA loan must be a US citizen or lawful permanent resident.

-- Location - The home must be located in a rural area which is defined by the USDA as an area with less than 20,000 individuals.
-If your county is not available in the calculator, your area is not eligible for a USDA loan.
+- Location - The home must be located in an eligible rural area.
+The USDA considers an area to be rural if its population is 10,000 or less, or if its population is 20,000 or less and it is not located inside a metropolitan statistical area (MSA).
+If your county is not available in the above USDA eligibility calculator, your area is not eligible for a USDA loan.

 - Primary Residence - The home must be the primary residence of the home buyer.
-USDA loans cannot be used for investment purposes, vacation homes, and the purchase of farms.
+USDA loans cannot be used for real estate investment purposes, vacation homes, and the purchase of farms.

 - Household Income